1989 World Junior Ice Hockey Championships: Qualification for Pool B

 Because Denmark had used an ineligible player in last year's Pool C, a special challenge was played with Italy (who had come second).
 The games were played in Canazei, Italy.

 Pool B

-Eight teams contested the second tier this year in Chamonix, France from March 19 to 28.
+Eight teams contested the second tier this year in Chamonix, France from 19 to 28 March.
 It was played in a simple round robin format, each team playing seven games.